utshomax/postman-docs/src/pages/docs/publishing-your-api/document-a-collection.md

 ## Add descriptions to a collection

-Add descriptions to your collections (including collections linked to an API) to enhance your documentation and add more detail.
+Add descriptions to your collections (including [collections linked to an API](/docs/publishing-your-api/documenting-your-api/)) to enhance your documentation and add more detail.
 You can use the Postman editor to view how your content will look as you write it, or use standard Markdown syntax to write content.
 With either editor, you can format text, add links, and insert images and videos in your documentation.

 To add a description to a collection or folder, do the following:

 1. Select **Collections** in the sidebar, and then select a collection or a folder.
 1. Enter a description in the **Overview** tab.
-To learn more about using Postman's built-in editing tools, see [Writing your docs](/docs/publishing-your-api/authoring-your-documentation/).
+To learn more about using Postman's built-in editing tools, see [Write your docs](/docs/publishing-your-api/authoring-your-documentation/).
 1. Select outside of the editor to save your new content.

 <img alt="Documenting a collection" src="https://assets.postman.com/postman-docs/v10/documentation-overview-tab-v10.jpg" >